snowman-repos/book/project_managers/README.md

 #### Content Guidelines

+Content strategy comes under the role of a content manager so we shalln't go into too much detail here (See _Chapter 6: Content Managers_).
+If it's not you covering that role then you'll need to work closely with whoever is in order to fill out this section.

-What's all too often forgotten in web content strategy is that content isn't just the words on the page.
+A robust content strategy is essentially a set of policies to be followed for all content throughout the project and is used for generating and maintaining that content.
+What's all too often forgotten in web content strategy is that content isn't just the words on the page, but also includes all of the meta data and media.
+That means that everyone needs to be aware of it whether writing, desiging, coding, or testing, right from the start.

-Who is your audience?
-Who are trying to reach with your message?
-What is your message?
-What are you trying to get across?
-What should happen after this message is delivered?
-What are your goals?

-Remember the Visitor has Come to Your Site for a Reason The visitor is in a hurry
-Most Visitors Scan Websites, They don't Read Every Word Put the Important Content First
-Links
-Proofreading
-Abbreviations and Acronyms
-Lists
-Legal Stuff
-Dates and Times
-Headlines
-Keywords
-Titles
-Meta Data
-Branding
+A content strategy should basically cover these main areas:

+* **Editorial strategy** - values, voice, tone, style, legal and regulatory concerns, etc.
+* **Metadata** - the data about the content
+* **SEO** - how content should be optimised for search
+* **Content channel distribution** - how and where content will be generated, published, and made available to users

+You'll also want to include specific rules, as with the performance budget, that absolutely must be followed throughout the production process.
+For example, you may want to put here the WCAG2.0 guideliness for ensuring accessibility.

 #### Wireframes